 Sex was a mystery in my house.
 There was no talk of the birds and the bees, my mom simply told me to never let a boy touch me down there.
 She said it in such hushed tones I thought sex was as bad as “He-Who-Must-Not-Be-Named.”

 By the time uniforms became a requirement in New York City public school’s not even a steamed button down blouse could contain my C cup and my butt was already round enough to pull looks from the college boys hanging around the block.
-I was in fifth grade, an eleven year old already being mistaken for a young woman of age.
-An older man once catcalled at me while I was with my mother, and she shot back at him with such anger that I started to understand my body possessed something unworldly (and not in a good way), something to hide and be ashamed of.
+I was in fifth grade, an eleven year old already being mistaken for eighteen.
+An older man once catcalled me while I was with my mother, and she shot eye darts at him with such anger that I started to understand my body possessed something unworldly (and not in a good way), something to hide and be ashamed of.
 Sexual attention, I was starting to understand, was bad and from the way forty-year old men tried to talk to me I started to understand there was something about my body that was sexual.
 And being sexual was bad.

 In seventh grade, my crush and three of his eighth grade friends pulled my book bag from my hands and made me chase them through the park to a nearby apartment building.
 The tallest of his friends stood in the lobby holding open the building door, my book bag dangling from his hands.
 I pleaded for my book bag, starting to panic.
 My mother would be waiting for me at the bus stop.
 Being late would get me in trouble and I was not the kind of girl who got into trouble.